MrAminiNezhad/Raccoon/README.md

 # security options
-for apache and litespeed(not open-litespeed) just keep .htaccess file in directory of script (.htaccess file doesn't work in open-litespeed and nginx, and may pose security risks)
+for apache and litespeed(not open-litespeed) just keep .htaccess file in directory of script (.htaccess file doesn't work in open-litespeed by default)

 ## for nginx